West Kilbride: Farming and local industry

 The area is noted for its Ayrshire potatoes.
 These grow well locally, thanks to the use as fertiliser of the abundant supply of seaweed conveniently deposited on the nearby shore by winter storms.
 For this reason West Kilbride was sometimes referred to as the "Tattie Toon".
 Other crops grown include sweetcorn (for cattle food), barley, root vegetables and summer berries, especially strawberries.
 Cattle and sheep are also farmed locally.

 Industries close to the village include the Hunterston B nuclear power station and the nearby Hunterston Terminal, owned by Clydeport.
 A 24 MW wind farm, owned and operated by Airtricity, is located on Busbie Muir (about 3 km east of Tarbert Hill), and has been operational since February 2004.
 Its capacity will increase to 30 MW when three additional wind turbines become operational, scheduled for Autumn 2007.

 Crafts

 Through the endeavours of the local initiative group, West Kilbride is now achieving fame as the "Craft Town Scotland".
 The village boasts a number of craft shops and studios.
 The Barony Craft Centre provides a convenient way for craftspeople to sell their art and craftwork, in return for a share of the profits.
 In September 2006, West Kilbride Craft Town won the Department of Trade and Industry's "Enterprising Britain 2006" competition.
 Presenting the award, Alistair Darling MP praised the resourcefulness and dedication of the West Kilbride community.

 In January 2012 the Craft Town Scotland project achieved another accolade by winning the Creative Scotland £100k "Creative Places" award.
 The £1.7m Barony Craft Centre was formally opened to the public on 1 May 2012.
 This is now the centrepiece of this extensive community initiative.
-The West Kilbride Community Initiative is currently considering how to further strengthen the project, and this may be to consider the renovation of Kirtonhall (see below).
+The West Kilbride Community Initiative is currently considering how to further strengthen the project, and this may be to consider the renovation of Kirtonhall.